KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/SX DMD case/README.md

 In this section the user will use (I.) instrumented strength scores and (II.) passive Range of Motion (ROM) scores and clinical stiffness scale scores to personalize active muscle force and passive muscle stiffness, respectively.

 To this end, you will create a settings file that can later be used in PredSim.
-In this tuturial you will edit [default settings file](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/blob/main/code/update_settings.m).
+In this tutorial you will edit [default settings file](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/blob/main/code/update_settings.m).
 This file can later be used to run personalized simulations in PredSim.

 	Step 1.
-Create a copy of the update_settings file in the Code folder of this tuturial
+Create a copy of the update_settings file in the Code folder of this tutorial

 ### I. Muscle weakness
 The strength was assessed with fixed dynamometry.
-The user will scale the maximal active muscle force based on the instrumented strength scores.
+The user will scale the maximal active muscle force based on the instrumented strength scores to model subject-specific muscle weakness.

 **Requirements:** [Anthropometric-related percentile curves for muscle strength of typically developing children](https://shiny.gbiomed.kuleuven.be/Z-score_calculator_muscle_strength/)
 **Data:** Instrumented strength scores (mean joint torques), provided in [Clinical Exam](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/blob/main/SX%20DMD%20case/Clinical%20Exam/IWA_DMDcase.xlsx)